RO EN

 Let's take them one by one.

-I used Linq in a corporate project for a WCF with an SQL database.
-Considering the fact that the database could not be touched to make certain configurations or modifications to tables or views, Linq was chosen as the framework.
+I used Linq in a corporate project for a WCF with a SQL database.
+Considering the fact that the database could not be touched to make certain configurations or modifications on tables or views, Linq was chosen as the framework.

-I used NHibernate in a project where, together with my team, we established everything.
-Practically, the most convincing argument was the very large volume of data the application had to process in the shortest possible time.
+I used NHibernate in a project where, together with my team, we decided everything.
+Practically, the most convincing argument was the very large volume of data the application has to process in the shortest possible time.

 Here I tried and tested the two mapping methods: by XML or by code.
 It seems that mapping directly in code is more efficient because it is directly integrated into the application's DLL.